Lightstreamer/Lightstreamer-lib-client-haxe/tools/python/docs/source/intro.rst

 Logging
 *******

-To enable the internal client logger, create a :class:`lightstreamer.LoggerProvider` and set it as the default provider of :meth:`lightstreamer.LightstreamerClient.setLoggerProvider`.
+To enable the internal client logger, create a :class:`.LoggerProvider` and set it as the default provider of :meth:`.LightstreamerClient.setLoggerProvider`.

 .. code-block:: python